json-schema-org/website/pages/blog/posts/understanding-lexical-dynamic-scopes.md

 ### Changing Scopes With References

-Now that we understand lexical scopes and their boundaries within schema resources, let's consider the effect that following references has on them.
+Now that we understand lexical scopes and their boundaries within schema resources, lets consider the effect that following references has on them.
 <i>When evaluation encounters a reference keyword, it abandons the lexical
 scope of the reference schema and enters the lexical scope of the destination schema</i>.
 In other words, the evaluation process needs to re-calculate the lexical scope of the schema it ends up at after following the reference.

 Consider the following example.
-In the left, the lexical scope of a subschema that defines a static reference.
-In the right, the lexical scope of the destination subschema after following such reference.
+On the left, the lexical scope of a subschema that defines a static reference.
+On the right, the lexical scope of the destination subschema after following such reference.
 Note that the destination is part of a different schema resource, under a different meta-schema.
-The change of lexical scope let's the destination schema be governed, as expected, by its own meta-schema instead of by the meta-schema of the root schema
+The change of lexical scope lets the destination schema be governed, as expected, by its own meta-schema instead of by the meta-schema of the root schema
 resource: